 Finally, the orthodontist may decide to remove some teeth before placing the braces.
 Braces need to be customised to suit your requirements so a variety of bands, wires, and other corrective appliances may be used.

-To get the best teeth braces in Dubai or Sharjah, visit the Medcare Dental Clinic.
+To get the best teeth braces in Dubai or Sharjah, visit our Medcare's Dental Clinic in Dubai & Sharjah.

 A: If your teeth are crooked or misaligned, consult our dentist and discuss your treatment options.
 At Medcare, orthodontists and cosmetic dentists will help determine if you need braces for any of these problems: